vinceskahan/v5wiki/Raspberry-Pi.md

 ###Use a good power supply###

 A lot of problems with the RPi seem to center around inadequate power supplies.
 Many weather stations can demand a lot of current through their USB connection.
-Make sure your RPi can supply it, either by getting a good power supply (I use an [Innogear 1.5 A supply](http://www.amazon.com/gp/product/B00J3IB7A2/), which costs well under $10 USD from Amazon), or, alternatively, by using a powered USB hub.
+Make sure your RPi can supply it, either by getting a good power supply, or, alternatively, by using a powered USB hub.
+I use an [Innogear 1.5 A supply](http://www.amazon.com/gp/product/B00J3IB7A2/), which costs well under $10 USD from Amazon, but, unfortunately, it is not offered any more.
+This [Samsung charger](https://www.amazon.com/Samsung-Adapter-5-Feet-Charging-Cables/dp/B00CQS0S7E/ref=sr_1_1) is essentially similar.

 ###Run a lightweight web server###